ryanmcdermott/clean-code-javascript/README.md

   }
 }

-// Construind dependentele noastre extern si injectandu-le, putem sa inlocuim
+// By constructing our dependencies externally and injecting them, we can easily
-// cu usurinta modulul de request cu unul modern care foloseste WebSockets. const inventoryTracker = new InventoryTracker( ["apples", "bananas"], new InventoryRequesterV2()
+// substitute our request module for a fancy new one that uses WebSockets. const inventoryTracker = new InventoryTracker( ["apples", "bananas"], new InventoryRequesterV2()